getgrav/grav-learn/pages/06.forms/02.forms/01.reference-fields-available/docs.md

 ### The Checkbox Field

-The `checkbox` field is used to add a single checkbox to your form.
+The `checkbox` field type is used to add a single checkbox to your form.

 Example: